sakuli/sakuli.github.io/content/docs/enterprise/container.md

 By adding the **-v** parameter we're mounting the root folder of our Sakuli test at `/path/to/test/project/on/host` (where the `package.json` file is located) on our host machine at `/sakuli_test` inside our test container.
 Inside the test container we could now run a Sakuli test via `sakuli run /sakuli_test/test_suite_folder`.

-Bind mounts are easy to use and great during development.
+Bind mounts are easy to use and very useful during development.

 For further information, please refer to the [Docker documentation on bind mounts](https://docs.docker.com/storage/bind-mounts/)